Ankita Lokhande Reacts To Kangana Ranaut's Interference During Manikarnika Shoot!

 "I had not planned that I will enter Bollywood now.
 I wanted to do films for a long time...
 But there was always a confusion in my head, a second thought about every script.
 So it took a long time for me to reach here," said Ankita.

-Ankita Lokhande Says She Never Lost Faith.
+Ankita Lokhande Says She Never Lost Faith

 Ankita, who rose to fame with her debut daily soap Pavitra Rishta, is playing Jhalkaribai, a warrior in Rani Laxmibai's army.